Step 1: Choose a degree

 A domestic student is an Australian or New Zealand citizen, an Australian permanent resident or a holder of an Australian permanent humanitarian visa.

-Your VTAC application
+Submitting your VTAC application

-Aboriginal and Torres Strait Islander applicants
+Aboriginal and/or Torres Strait Islander applicants

 Special Entry Access Schemes